borteo/neat-starter/src/posts/good-bad-ugly-remote-work.md

 So, prepare yourself with these steps:

-1. Before booking accommodations, demand a screenshot of the internet speed test using [fast.com](https://fast.com)*.
+1. Before booking accommodations, demand a screenshot of the internet speed test(*) using [fast.com](https://fast.com).
 2. Have a reliable mobile hotspot with a decent data plan from a local SIM card.
 3. Know your escape routes!
 Scout the area for potential internet spots like a sprinting gunslinger! 🏃‍♂️